Vizzation/WA-Group-Contacts-Extractor/README.md

 # WA Group Contacts Extractor

-This is a simple Chrome extension that extracts contact information from WhatsApp group chats on WhatsApp Web.
+This simple Chrome extension extracts contact information from WhatsApp group chats on WhatsApp Web.
 It exports the contacts into a CSV file.
-Icons used are a simple placeholder and can be replaced easily.
+The icons used are simple placeholders and can be replaced easily.
-This extension should work with any chromium based browser.
+This extension should work with any Chromium-based browser.
-The process will be similiar on any chromium browser but I am only highlighting Google Chrome and Microsoft Edge as I use them on daily basis.
+The process will be similar on any Chromium browser but I am only highlighting Google Chrome and Microsoft Edge as I use them daily.

 ## How to Use
 1. If you are using Microsoft Edge, Open `edge://extensions/`